Skip to content

 II.
 Setting Up Cloudflare Pages:

-3. Create a New Project: Click on “Create a project” and choose “Connect to Git”.
+3. Create a project and pick “Connect to Git”.

 4. Connect to GitHub:

-5. Configure Build Settings:
+5. Configure build settings:

 III.
-The Build and Deployment Process:
+Build and Deployment Process:

 IV.
 Automatic Preview and Production Deployments: